cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 // array usage

 // now any cookie with the name 'session_id' or 'remember_token'
-// will not be cleared before each new test runs Cypress.Cookies.defaults({
+// will not be cleared before each test runs Cypress.Cookies.defaults({
   whitelist: ["session_id", "remember_token"]
 })